 The NIOSH evaluation did not identify any evidence supplied by the petitioners or from other resources that would establish that the class was exposed to radiation during a discrete incident likely to have involved exceptionally high-level exposures, such as nuclear criticality incidents or other events involving similarly high levels of exposures.
-However, the evidence reviewed in this evaluation indicates that some workers in the class may have accumulated chronic radiation exposures through intakes of radon isotopes originating from residual radioactive material associated with the radium-actinium-thorium source term in tunnel underlying Room SW-19.
+However, the evidence reviewed in this evaluation indicates that some workers in the class may have accumulated chronic radiation exposures through intakes of radon isotopes originating from residual radioactive material associated with the radium-actinium-thorium source term in soil underlying Room SW-19.
+NIOSH cannot determine which workers in the SW Building may have frequented Room SW-19; therefore, NIOSH could not narrowly limit the cohort of workers who could have been exposed to radon in SW-19.
 Therefore, 42 C.F.R. § 83.13(c)(3)(ii) requires NIOSH to specify that health may have been endangered for those workers covered by this evaluation who were employed for a number of work days aggregating at least 250 work days within the parameters established for this class or in combination with work days within the parameters established for one or more other classes of employees in the SEC.